eLearning Design and Development

 AR apps are usually more expensive than non-AR apps as they require more development time and expertise.
 For instance, they need software developers to implement AR scanners (or buy off-the-shelf ones).

-However, using augmented reality in eLearning definitely pays off.
-AR apps are worth the investment as they improve the effectiveness of your elearning programs.
+However, using AR in online learning definitely pays off.
+AR apps are worth the investment as they improve the effectiveness of your eLearning programs.

 1. Retention